libsdl-org/libtiff/doc/functions/TIFFWarning.rst

 With :c:func:`TIFFSetWarningHandlerExt` an extra warning handler can be setup up.

-:c:func:`TIFFSetWarningHandlerExtR` (added in libtiff 4.5) installs a warning handler for a given TIFF handle.
-The R suffix means re-entrant, in that it avoids the global effects of :c:func:`TIFFSetWarningHandler` or :c:func:`TIFFSetWarningHandlerExt`.
-The installed handler replaces any previously set handler with that function.
-The handler should nominally return a non-0 value.
-If it returns 0, then the global handler set with :c:func:`TIFFSetWarningHandler` or :c:func:`TIFFSetWarningHandlerExt` will also be called.
-Note that this per-TIFF handler may also be installed with :c:func:`TIFFOpenExt` or :c:func:`TIFFClientOpenExt`
+Note that, starting with libtiff 4.5, a per-TIFF handler may also be installed with :c:func:`TIFFOpenExt` or :c:func:`TIFFClientOpenExt`

 Note
 ----